agrifooddatacanada/OCA_package_standard/README.md

 ## OCA Package Syntax Requirements
 - oca_package MUST include the following objects in this specific order (canonicalization):
-	- The package MUST use "d= _SAID value of entire oca_package_"
+	- `d` where the package MUST use "d= _SAID value of entire oca_package_"
-	- The package MUST use type="oca_package/1.0".
+	- `type` where the the package MUST use type="oca_package/1.0".
-	- `oca_bundle` contains
+	- `oca_bundle` which MUST contain two objects:
  		- `bundle` which MUST contain overlays and capture_base as specified by the [OCA specification v1.0.1](http://oca.colossi.network/specification/) and be canonicalized and serialized according to that specification.
 		- `dependencies` which MAY contain additional oca_bundles that are referenced by the OCA_package `oca_bundle` and meet the same `oca_bundle` requirements.
-	- `extensions` MAY contain Recognized and Community overlays which are ordered lexicographically according to: [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
+	- `extensions` which MAY contain Recognized and Community overlays which are ordered lexicographically according to: [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
 - Extension overlay contents MUST follow [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
 - Recognized overlays MUST use type= "recognized/overlay/name/vX.X" where name is the name of the overlay and versioning MUST follow semantic versioning.
-- Community overlays MUST use type= "community/community_name/overlay/name/vX.X" where name is the name of the overlay, community_name is the name of the community and versioning MUST follow Semantic Versioning when part of the oca_package.
+- Community overlays MUST use type= "community/community_name/overlay/name/vX.X" where name is the name of the overlay, community_name is the name of the community and versioning MUST follow semantic versioning.

 ## OCA Package Overlay Documentation Requirements
 This section outlines the different sections of published documentation for each overlay.
 Each header must be present in a publically documented overlay description.